-Belarus authorities have a low level of tolerance for domestic political opposition and their response to opposition rallies or demonstrations in the past has included physical violence, arrest and detention.
+Belarusian authorities’ response to opposition rallies or demonstrations in the past has included physical violence, arrest and detention.

 Travellers are potential targets for robbery, mugging and pick pocketing.
 Crime levels are higher at night and in or near bars and hotels catering for foreigners.
 Drink spiking, with the intention of robbing the victim while incapacitated, has been reported.
 Travellers should be vigilant when travelling by train as passengers have been robbed.

 There have been reports of harassment, mistreatment and extortion by police or other local officials.